 Ok let’s face it – you are all too lazy to make my beautifully crafted organic candles, and now you’re in a Christmas planning slump with no way out.
-Although this Christmas is personally going to be filled with tears and anguish, I have decided to suck it up and help you with some last, last-minute ideas for next week’s festivities!
-I always enjoy giving people homemade gifts, but if you aren’t at all craft-savvy like myself, I’ve provided you with some other ideas that will put a smile on your loved ones’ faces.
+Although this Christmas is personally going to be filled with tears and anguish, I want to help you with some last, last-minute ideas for next week’s festivities!
+I always enjoy giving people homemade gifts, but if you aren’t a crafter like myself, I’ve provided you with some other ideas that will put a smile on your loved ones’ faces.

 If you’re even a tad on the crafty side:

-- Jar cookies, pie, or bread: this idea seems cliché, but you are in no position to have an opinion since you’ve waited too d*mn long to start your Christmas shopping.
-So suck it up, pour some flour, sugar and oats in a mason jar and decorate with some Christmas-themed ribbon and/or paint.
+- Jar cookies, pie, or bread: this idea seems cliché, but you are in no position to have an opinion since you’ve waited too long to start your Christmas shopping.
+So, pour some flour, sugar and oats in a mason jar and decorate with some Christmas-themed ribbon and/or paint.

 - A kitchen kit, or any kit for that matter: With all my friends in their 20s and moving away from home, kitchen tools are actually quite useful…and cheap.
-Stop by your local Dollar Tree to find utensils up the wazoo… and spend about $5 for a gift that will for sure be used.
-One year, my friend got me an oven mitt and I seriously use that on the daily to make pounds corn bread muffins.
-Other kit ideas could be a candle making kit (glass holders, wax, fragrance, wicks), ahem, hot coco kit (cute bag/jar, hot cocoa, marshmallows), your favorite alcoholic beverage kit (mixing cup, bottle of booze, mixer), relaxation kit (blanket, tea, candle, book), etc. Get creative people!
-It’s not that hard to throw some cheap stuff together and give it any angle.
+Stop by your local craft store to find utensils up the wazoo… and spend about $5 for a gift that will for sure be used.
+One year, my friend got me an oven mitt and I seriously use that on the daily to make pounds cornbread muffins.
+Other kit ideas could be a candle making kit (glass holders, wax, fragrance, wicks), ahem, hot cocoa kit (cute bag/jar, hot cocoa, marshmallows), your favorite alcoholic beverage kit (mixing cup, bottle of booze, mixer), relaxation kit (blanket, tea, candle, book), etc. Get creative people!
+It’s not that hard to throw some stuff together and give it any angle.

 - Sugar/salt scrub: Decorate some jars and mix together sugar or salt, some essential oils, honey, banana, anything really… Google has a lot of recipes.
 Make a large batch to give away ten jars and keep five for yourself!
 That’s the win-win DIY’ing brings.